Watson-Personal-Assistant/developer/_content/flavours/industry.md

 | Type | Description |
 | --- | --- |
-Registered name | built-in-skill-watch
+Registered name: | built-in-skill-watch
-Description | Provides date and time information.
+Description: | Provides date and time information.
-Sample utterances | 1.
+Sample utterances: | 1.
 Time please, 2.
 Date please?, 3.
 What time is it in Cork?, 4.
 What is the current date?

 ---